 Fitting Sky 1 to the Diver is the trickiest part of the project.
 First of all I temporarily glue Sky 1 to the Diver section - but without it's wings attached.
 Then once I'm sure that it is on straight I can glue the two engine tubes into the holes on the front of the Diver.
 These tubes are in two parts, comprising a small section for the Diver and the rest for Sky 1.
 These tubes have to be lined up with the fuselage of Sky 1 to make sure that they are straight and that the wing can attach to the fuselage at the correct angle.
 Car filler is then applied to the inside of the Diver shell to lock the tubes into position, and then when that's set the wings of Sky 1 can be glued to the fuselage.
 More filler then blends the two wings to the hull and gives them a bit more strength.
 Next the temporary glue bonding the two craft together was broken and the models separated.
 They were then refitted to check that nothing had moved, then the engine tubes could be cut off from the Diver, trimmed to the right length and attached to Sky One.

-Skydiver model) the bottom of the craft seems to angle
+(on the large Skydiver model) the bottom of the craft

-downwards towards the rear - but the bottom is actually
+seems to angle downwards towards the rear - but the

-flat and it's the engine tubes that are angling downwards
+bottom is actually flat and it's the engine tubes that

 Finally the model was painted using Acrylic motor car spray paints, with the main colour being Ford Oyster Gold Metallic.
 This model does take a long time to paint due to the high amount of different coloured panels, which all require large quantities of masking tape.